psgrover2010/parry-blog/_drafts/moving-to-or-living-in-vienna-expat-to-do-list.md

 District: 3rd (1030) & 4th (1040)

 Living here… These district are close to the city’s green area and amazing running paths, good atmospheres from the neighbourhood.
-These district costs relatively well-priced, however both districts cost are increasingly.
+These district costs relatively well-priced, however both districts cost are increasing.

 District: 5th (1050), 6th (1060), 7th (1070) & 8th (1080)

 Living here… will cost you medium to high.
-District 5th has lowest rent in the city & living here can be neighbourhood to multicultural.
+District 5th has low rent in the city & living here can be neighbourhood to multicultural.
 In others district, you will have many options for Sunday brunch & dining out at your doorstep.
-Except 5th other district are close to main shopping lane & University.
+Other district except 5th are close to main shopping lane & University.

 District: 9th (1090), 10th (1100), 11th ( 1110), 12th (1120), 13th (1130) & 14th (1140)

-Living here… will cost you medium to high.
-District 5th has lowest rent in the city & living here can be neighbourhood to multicultural.
-In others district, you will have many options for Sunday brunch & dining out at your doorstep. shopping lane & University are also closure.
+&nbsp;

+&nbsp;

+&nbsp;

 District: 15th (1150), 16th (1160), 17th (1170), 18th (1180) & 19th (1190)

-Living here....will cost you low to very high.
+Living here….will cost you low to very high.
 In 15th & 16th you may pay low rent with multicultural neighbourhood wherein others districts has lavish life wherein you can rent a villa & be surrounded by green areas and vineyards, have a garden & live the good life.

 District: 20th (1200), 21st ( 1210), 22nd (1220) & 23rd (1230)

-Living here.....will cost you medium to high. you will be close to Danube river & these districts are largest district in size.
+Living here…..will cost you medium to high. you will be close to Danube river & these districts are largest district in size.
 It includes UN City, the largest convention hall in Vienna & industry area.

 #### 3. Health insurance and social security benefits

 &nbsp;

 Both health insurance and social security payments are mandatory for all Austria residents.
-All long-term residents will be eligible for public health insurance.
+All long-term residents will be eligible #######for public health insurance.
 Private health insurance is also available for those who can't access public health insurance or want to be covered for extra treatments.
 Most foreign residents who move to the Austria are required to obtain public health insurance.
 Residents from EU/EFTA countries on short stay visits can use their European Health Insurance Card (EHIC) but will need to switch to Austria health insurance if staying for longer.

 #### 4. Opening a bank account in the Austria